New infant burial site discovered at Tuam Mother and Baby home amid ongoing excavation

 Director Daniel MacSweeney told national broadcaster RTE Friday that the second burial area is about 50 to 100 meters away from the septic tank.

 Since the excavation started in July, the remains of 11 infants have been found, including the bodies of four babies that were found last month, ODAIT said.
-Their remains have since been coffined and sent for forensic analysis.
+The remains were found coffined and have been sent for forensic analysis.

 MacSweeney said that 160 people have contacted ODAIT so far to offer their DNA to help identify the bodies.
 He has called upon other eligible family members to come forward to do the same.

-Note: This story has been updated to correct that the remains of the four infants located in November were found in coffins.